 COVID Tax Tip 2020-51, May 5, 2020

-Low-income individuals are eligible to receive an Economic Impact Payment.
+Low-income individuals who are U.S. citizens, permanent residents or qualifying resident aliens with a work eligible Social Security number are eligible to receive an Economic Impact Payment.
 Those who do not have a regular filing requirement can use the free, online tool Non-Filers: Enter Payment Info to quickly and easily register to receive their payment.
 There is also a Spanish language version of the tool available.

 The Non-Filers tool is for married couples with incomes below $24,400 or single people with income below $12,200.
 This includes couples and individuals who are homeless.
 Usually, married couples qualify to receive $2,400 while single people qualify to get $1,200.
 People with dependents under 17 can get up to an additional $500 for each child.